 • eating death

-Is it any wonder then, that we have an epidemic of obesity and heart disease, including high blood pressure, clogged arteries, and cholesterol problems, as well as various cancers plaguing us today?
-Is it any wonder that the World Health Organization has declared depression as the leading cause of ill health and disability worldwide?
+Is it any wonder then that we have an epidemic of depression, obesity, and heart disease, including high blood pressure, clogged arteries, and cholesterol problems, diabetes, autoimmune disease, as well as various cancers plaguing us today?
 Is it any wonder that our bodies are more toxic, more stressed, and more riddled with inflammation than ever before?
-We have unprecedented rates of diabetes type 2, osteoporosis, digestive issues, infectious diseases, mental and behavioral diseases, and autoimmune diseases plaguing both children and adults in our modern societies.
-And these problems are not going away any time soon either.
-As long as we continue on this destructive course, we are bound to continue to increase the problems we see.
+We have unprecedented rates of diabetes type 2, digestive issues, infectious diseases, mental and behavioral diseases, and autoimmune diseases affecting both children and adults in our modern world.
+And these problems are not going away as long as we continue with such destructive eating habits.
+As long as we continue on this self-destructive course, we are bound to continue to increase the problems we see and suffer.

 It would be bad enough if this was just about your health and wellbeing, but it isn’t.
 The implications of us eating meat extend to every sector of society and impact other areas that dictate the quality of our lives and our Earth’s wellbeing as a whole.
 This is why the more we can shift from a selfish “I” centered attitude to a considerate “we” centered attitude, the more all of us stand to benefit together.